 Above are the points to clarify the difference between PO and an Invoice.
 But what happens once the buyer issues the PO.

 When a buyer issues a PO to a vendor, then the vendor will decide whether they want to accept the contract or not.
 If the vendor agrees with the PO, then he or she will generate the invoice on the basis of the PO.
-Generation of invoice means that the seller agrees upon the quantity and prices of the products as per the buyer’s request.
-Finally, the seller issues the invoice to the buyer on the grounds of PO.
+The generation of invoice means that the seller agrees upon the quantity and prices of the products as per the buyer’s request.
+Finally, the seller issues the invoice to the buyer on the grounds of the PO.

 For a better understanding of POs, let’s take a look at how we make POs by keeping GST in mind.
 As per GST, POs can either be local or interstate.
 This means a local order of purchase consists of CGST and SGST.
 And the interstate order of purchase will have IGST on it.

-An order of purchase will have the following fields on the list-
+Order of purchase will have the following fields on the list-

-Basically, your Purchase Order must provide the explicit details in relation to the goods and services you order.
+Basically, your Purchase Order must provide explicit details in relation to the goods and services you order.
 It helps in avoiding the chances of error in the supply.
 The seller accepts the same PO, that buyer issues.
 The seller issues the invoice to the buyer, once he or she dispatches the goods and services.
 The Invoice and PO almost contain the same information.
-Finally, the buyer makes the payment as the as per the payment terms.
+Finally, the buyer makes the payment as as per the payment terms.

 If you want the Purchase Order for your business or any information regarding it, then do contact Enterslice.